Ph.D. in Translational Science

 Release of Information

-Because this is a joint degree program, it will be essential that the participating universities are able to share and access relevant and academically pertinent data; therefore, each Home institution designates all other institutions participating in the TS Ph.D. program as having a legitimate educational interest in the relevant educational records of the students who participate in the TS Ph.D. program.
+Because the TS Ph.D. is a joint degree program, it will be essential that the participating universities are able to share and access relevant and academically pertinent data; therefore, all institutions participating in the TS Ph.D. program are recognized as having a legitimate educational interest in the relevant educational records of the students who participate in the TS Ph.D. program.
 All participating institutions will maintain confidentiality of the educational records in accordance with the provisions of the Family Educational Rights and Privacy Act (FERPA).
 Accordingly, the sharing of relevant educational records among the participating institutions will not require a student release nor violate a student’s FERPA rights.

 TS Ph.D. students will have an email account on each campus.
 Some institutions designate the email address, and others allow the student to make a choice.
 Students are encouraged to provide the TS Ph.D. administrative office with a list of their official email addresses on each campus.
 Students will be responsible for checking all student-related email addresses on a regular basis.